SakuraScripter/todoList/README.md

    git clone https://github.com/userName/repoName.git
    ```

 2. Open the project directory and launch the HTML file in your web browser to start using the To-Do List.
-In VS Code you can right-click same file and choose “Open with Live Server” from the context menu but install the Live Server extension first.
+In VS Code you can right-click same file and choose “Open with Live Server” from the context menu (install Live Server extension).